ITfoxtec/FoxIDs/docs/articles.md

 # Articles

+Short posts and walkthroughs about FoxIDs.
+See more by the author on Medium: [@anders.revsgaard](https://medium.com/@anders.revsgaard/about).

 ## Passwordless Authentication in an AI-generated ASP.NET Core App with FoxIDs and Email-Based OTP

 Shows how an AI-generated ASP.NET Core application can be integrated with FoxIDs to support passwordless authentication using one-time codes delivered by email.